cedfactory/fdp/README.md

 ## list

-- *exchanges* : for crypto may be hitbtc, bitmex, binance, ftx, speratated with ','
+- *exchanges* : for crypto may be hitbtc, bitmex, binance, speratated with ','

 example :

 ```
-localhost:5000/list?exchanges=ftx
+localhost:5000/list?exchanges=binance
 ```

 ## symbol

 - *screener* : should be crypto.
-- *exchange* : may be hitbtc, bitmex, binance, ftx.
+- *exchange* : may be hitbtc, bitmex, binance.
 - *symbols* : symbols separated with ',' and '/' replaced with '_'

 example :

 ```
-localhost:5000/symbol?screener=crypto&exchange=ftx&symbols=ETH_EUR
+localhost:5000/symbol?screener=crypto&exchange=binance&symbols=ETH_EUR
 ```

 ## history

-- *exchange* : may be hitbtc, bitmex, binance, ftx.
+- *exchange* : may be hitbtc, bitmex, binance.
 - *symbol* : symbols separated with ',' and '/' replaced with '_'
 - *start* : date with format yyyy-mm-dd
 - *end* (optional) : date with format yyyy-mm-dd